KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 alpine lakes was probably the longest and bumpiest I've done in a decade.
 Frankly while the lakes were beautiful, it was probably not worth the extra distance up the gorge.
 And of course, it began to rain right around when we reached the lakes.
-The made the couple tiny streams we had driven through a bit more harrowing on the way back.
+This made the couple tiny streams we had driven through a bit more harrowing on the way back.
 Again, Slava seemed unfazed and did an excellent job getting us back.
 I, on the other hand, was largely asleep.
 Here's a shot of our vehicle from this day: